 - Ceases soils from redepositing back onto the fibers.

-Once a carpet fiber is rinsed using plain water, the calcium/magnesium particles (contained in the water) cause the detergent molecules to drop the soils they have emulsified.
+When rinsing carpet fibers with plain water; the calcium/magnesium particles (contained in the water) cause the detergent molecules to drop the soils emulsified.
 These detergent molecules then begin emulsifying the calcium/magnesium particles.
-The soils redeposit back into the carpet fiber which brings about resoiling.
+The soils redeposit back into the carpet fiber, thus bringing about resoiling.

-Tip: When a rinsing agent (utilize the extraction rinse to prevent resoiling) is used, the chelating and sequestering agents hide the calcium/magnesium particles from the detergent molecules.
+Tip: When the rinsing agents (utilize the extraction rinse to prevent resoiling) are used; the chelating and sequestering agents hide the calcium/magnesium particles from the detergent molecules.
 The detergent molecules carry on holding onto the soils they have emulsified.
-This allows them to more thoroughly rinsed from the carpet fiber.
+This allows them to more thoroughly rinse from the carpet fiber.

 - Get ready the equipment and supplies.
 In a pump or power sprayer mix free rinsing emulsifying pre-spray (comply with manufacturer’s recommended dilutions).
-In the solution tank of the extractor, mix the rinsing agent (follow manufacturer’s advised dilutions).
+Mix the rinsing agent (follow manufacturer’s advised dilutions) in the solution tank of the extractor.